 * Attending IEP meetings as needed to help with behavioral interventions, IEP goals, FBAs and BIPs

-* Attending MTSS team meetings as requested to discuss behavior interventions and planning for MTSS implementation
+* Attending school-based team meetings when needed to help problem-solve for individual students and to discuss behavior interventions and planning for MTSS implementation

 * Providing Autism Coaching support to teachers and students as needed